SynthFix: Adaptive Neuro-Symbolic Code Vulnerability Repair: Limitations

 \section{Limitations}

-A primary limitation of our current approach is its reliance on static code features (e.g., AST complexity, CFG depth) for the Router Model.
-These features, while effective, do not capture dynamic runtime behavior, which could provide a richer signal for routing complex repairs that involve subtle execution logic.
-Additionally, our evaluation is conducted on established academic benchmarks.
-While standard for this type of research, these benchmarks may not fully represent the scale and intricate dependencies of large, industrial-grade software systems.
-Therefore, the performance of \TheName{} in such complex environments remains an open question for future validation.
+A primary limitation is the Router Model's reliance on static code features (e.g., AST complexity, CFG depth).
+These features are inexpensive and useful, but they miss dynamic runtime behavior that could better guide complex repairs involving subtle execution logic.
+In addition, our evaluation uses established academic benchmarks.
+While standard for this area, they may not reflect the scale and dependencies of large industrial systems.
+Thus, \TheName{}'s performance in such settings remains future work.

+\paragraph{Threats to validity.} \emph{Construct:} surface-overlap metrics (CodeBLEU/exact match) saturate and do not track whether a patch runs (Table~\ref{tab:rq1_comparison}), so our claims rely on execution- and security-grounded metrics (functional pass@1, Semgrep-verified clearance). \emph{Internal:} we train SFT, RFT, and \TheName{} fresh from the same base model with identical splits, optimizer, and budget, and keep best-of-$K$ selection leak-free through a public-test/static-signal-only reranker with a greedy floor, so gains cannot come from held-out test access; the module analysis separates the router and symbolic selector from larger candidate pools. \emph{External:} our deepest ablations use DeepSeek-1.3B on CodeFlaws for tractability, but the headline comparison spans five model families (1.3B--7B) and three benchmarks, with \TheName{} either improving over SFT or tying at a ceiling in every benchmark/model cell (Table~\ref{tab:main_results}); generalization to multi-file industrial repositories remains future work.